mkoebsch/rpi-service-hardware-monitoring/README.md

 # Raspberry Pi Service and Hardware Monitoring using Discord Webhooks

-This Python script is monitoring the status of services (which are running under systemd) and hardware statistics: IP addresses and system health data (CPU temperature and usage, free RAM, used internet traffic) from a Raspberry Pi.
+This Python script is monitoring the status of services (which are running under systemd) and hardware statistics, like IP addresses and system health data, from a Raspberry Pi.
 The results will be sent automatically to a Discord Webhook in a specified interval.

 ![Screenshot](screenshot.png)